cloudmesh-community/book/chapters/in/pyenv-anaconda.md

     pyenv install anaconda3-4.3.1

-Here we install both the version 2 and version 3 python environments from anavconda.
+Here we install both the version 2 and version 3 python environments from anaconda.
 Please be aware that the install may take several minutes.
 Make sure to install the latest release which you can find out if you leave of the version after the 2 or 3.